 Another cause of computer eye strain is focusing fatigue.
 Look away from your computer every 20 minutes and gaze at an object located 20 feet away, for a minimum of 20 seconds.
 This "20-20-20 rule" is a classic exercise to relax the eyes’ focusing muscles and reduce computer vision syndrome.

 The steps above don’t require a tremendous amount of time or money to be effective.
-Contact Dr. Bock Low Vision in San Gabriel and San Fernando Valleys to make an appointment with Dr. Andrew Bock and learn how the right eye drops, eye exercises, computer glasses, or AR coatings can improve eye comfort, reduce computer vision syndrome and potentially lead to increased productivity and job satisfaction.
+Contact Dr. Bock Low Vision in Fresno, Pismo Beach, and Southern California to make an appointment with Dr. Andrew Bock and learn how the right eye drops, eye exercises, computer glasses, or AR coatings can improve eye comfort, reduce computer vision syndrome and potentially lead to increased productivity and job satisfaction.